Surviving the Holidays in Chapter 13 Bankruptcy

 Restrictions in Chapter 13 Bankruptcies

-If Christmas is a financial disaster for most families, it can seem like mission impossible for parents involved in a Chapter 13 case.
+If Christmas is a financial disaster for most families, it can seem like a mission impossible for parents involved in a Chapter 13 case.
 Chapter 13 repayment plans are required to last from three-to-five years.
 Payments are made on a monthly basis.

 A number of circumstances and considerations play into the calculation of the plan payment, but one of the most important is the debtor’s disposable income.
 You must disclose your income to the bankruptcy court, including any bonuses, part-time work, Social Security, unemployment, income from a business, and interest on savings and investments you might receive.
 You must also disclose all your expenses.
-Disposable income is the money you have—or should have left over—at the end of the month after you've met all your reasonable and necessary expenses.
+Disposable income is the money you have—or should have—left unspent at the end of the month after you've met all your reasonable and necessary expenses.

 Ideally, that disposable income could have been used for purchasing fun stuff, for giving gifts, for traveling or saving toward a large purchase.
 But purchases can be restricted in a Chapter 13 case because they're not considered reasonable or necessary.
 Your disposable income becomes your Chapter 13 plan payment.
 The money goes to your creditors.

 Taking on New Debt in Chapter 13